 play(): By calling the “play” function, the melody will be played.

-When you are done with the code, click on the Run button.
+Once saved, click on the Run button.
 You will hear a well-known melody.

 Congratulations!
 With this setup you can now play a melody with a simple active buzzer on your Raspberry Pi.
 Feel free to change or add the “notes” and “duration” arrays for different melodies.
 Have fun with it!